 Steps for ACR Readers and Evaluators

-Identify the standard required for the ACR:
+Step 1: Identify the standard required for the ACR.

-Step 3: Confirm the Product Version
+Step 3: Confirm the Product Version Named Is The Current or relevant version.

 - Who Conducted the Testing: In-house or external vendor.
 Obviously, ACRs issued by accessibility experts or digital accessibility companies is much more preferred and favored in the marketplace.

-Verify that the ACR covers all components of the product:
+Step 5: Verify that the ACR covers all components of the product:

 - Hardware and Software: Ensure ACRs for both if applicable.